ppy/osu-wiki/wiki/Help_Center/en.md

 ### I became supporter but my name isn't yellow in-game!

+**You will always appear white to yourself on the in-game client.
+Other users will see your glorious yellowness, though!**

-Don't worry!
-You are visible to others as yellow, but on your own screen your username will always be white.
-This is so you can easily identify your own messages from everyone else's.
+This helps to identify your own messages from everyone else's.
+There is no option to disable it at this time.

 ### Some of my beatmaps are missing!

-There are a few possibilities which can make your maps appear to be missing or deleted, but this is almost always a recoverable scenario.
-Here are a few things to try:

-- Make sure you do not have osu! set to only display beatmaps within a certain difficulty range.
+**Make sure you're not searching for beatmaps within a certain criteria (such as star rating, approach rate, so on).**

-- Press `F5` on the song selection screen for osu! to reprocess your beatmaps.
-If only some of your beatmaps were imported this should solve your issue.
+If you've just downloaded a map, you may want to try refreshing your beatmap list by pressing `F5` at the song selection screen.

 ### I receive some sort of server-side error when trying to play online!

-Are you using an open connection, such as a proxy, VPN or university campus internet?
+**This can happen if you're using a shared internet connection, a proxy, or VPN.**

-If so, sometimes our systems will automatically blacklist these networks in an effort to reduce cheating behavior.
 Try using another proxy or VPN provider - if all else fails, send in a support ticket via mail to [accounts@ppy.sh](mailto://accounts@ppy.sh).

 If you are not using any of the above, then you will need to send in a support ticket, as your connection has likely been blacklisted in error.

+Tor or networks associated with the Tor relay will not connect to the game servers for the most part.
+This is to avoid malicious use.

 ----------------------------------------------------------------------------